OrkhanMehbaliyev/OrkhanMehbaliyev/README.md

     </b>
 </h2>

 Hi!
 I am a skilled software developer with experience in building dynamic, high-performance web applications.
-My expertise in React and TypeScript allows me to create scalable and efficient user interfaces, while my backend knowledge in Node.js, Express.js, and PostgreSQL helps me develop full-stack solutions.
+My expertise in React and TypeScript allows me to create scalable and efficient user interfaces, while my backend knowledge in Node.js, Express.js, and databases, such as PostgreSQL, MySQL and MongoDB, helps me develop full-stack solutions.
 I follow Agile methodologies, use Git for version control, and have worked with Jira and Bitbucket for project management.
 Currently, I am learning C#, studying Cloud Computing, Network Fundamentals, and Operating Systems.

 ### 📈 GitHub Activity Graph: